 - Some traders take a long position once price breaks above 2nd candle

 - Then place stop below the 2nd candle

 Bearish harami patterns are bearish reversal 2 day patterns.
-Make sure you see what larger pattern it’s inside of as well as indicator confirmation.
-By the same token, never assume a reversal will happen without checking.
-You want to make money not lose it.
-Take our free online trading courses.
+Make sure to see what larger pattern it is inside of as well as indicator confirmation.
+Always wait for confirmation and never assume a reversal will happen without checking.